 Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Township of Moorestown Fire District No. 1, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-The Fire District maintains two fund types, governmental and fiduciary.
+The Fire District maintains one fund type, governmental.